Last Updated on November 16, 2024 by Jason

 Dial and case

 The watch measures 34mm in diameter excluding the winding crown and the lugs.
 The main body of the case is plated while the case back is stainless steel.
-There are minor marks but overall, the condition is lovely for a 1950s piece.
+There are minor marks but overall, the condition is excellent for a 1950s piece.
 The inside of the case back is signed with the Cyma name.
 The crystal lens is in near-mint condition, which is extremely good for a vintage watch.

 The dial is signed with the Cyma logo, Cyma Automatic and Cymaflex.
 It has its original dauphine hands, seconds sweep and outer minute markers.
 There is light freckling across the dial, which is really only noticeable under magnification.
 A new leather strap has been fitted.
 Cymaflex (as indicated on the dial of this watch) was introduced by Cyma in 1939 as a protective device fitted over the balance to help absorb shocks.
 Specifically, Cymaflex protects against shock by placing a patented jewelled ‘cushion’ at each end of the balance staff, in a similar way to the Incabloc and Kif systems.